ArthurLumertz/orin/README.md

      * CreateDefaultShader() returns a basic shader with the intention of being
      * used for simple or prototype games, you can write your own shaders and
-     * load them here using CreateShader(vertexFile, fragmentFile) *
+     * load them here using CreateShader(vertexFile, fragmentFile) */
-     * IMPORTANT: The default shader does NOT work with any other version
-     * that is not OpenGL 3.3 specified in CreateDisplay()!
-     */
     Shader *shader = CreateDefaultShader();